gegian22/latin102portfolio21/quiz1.md

-**Needs revisions**

 Identify the gender, case and number, and gender of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.

-filiam: Feminine, accusative, and singular in coniugium: neuter, accusative, adn singular.
-"In" means into when combined with accusative. ❓ *Translate prepositional **phrases**.*
+filiam: Feminine, accusative, and singular

+in coniugium: neuter, accusative, and singular.
+In marriage.

-animo: masculine, singular, ablative  ❌
+animo: masculine, singular, ablative or dative

 uirgine: feminine, singular, ablative

-parentes: neuter, plural, and nominative  ❌
+parentes: masculine/feminine, singular, and accusative or nominative

 ad uxorem: feminine, singular, and accusative.
-"Ad" means towards when combined with accusative. ❓ *Translate prepositional **phrases**.*
+Toward the wife.

 Part 2: recognizing verbs
 For each of the following verbs,